Italian Rice Ball Skillet is the the deconstructed version of Italian Rice Balls (arancini). Easy, gluten free, and zero chopping required!

 Directions

 - Add rice plus 1-3/4 water, a drizzle of extra virgin olive oil, and dash of salt to a small saucepan.
-Turn heat to high then once water starts to gently bubble (NOT boil) place a lid on top, turn heat down to medium-low, then simmer for 10 minutes.
-Taste a spoonful - the rice should be al dente.
-If the rice is still crunchy, add a few more Tablespoons water to the pot then cook for 2-3 more minutes.
-Remove pot from heat then let steam for 5 minutes with the lid on before fluffing and measuring out 1-1/2 cups rice (save extra rice for another use.)
+Turn heat to high then once water starts to simmer place a lid on top, turn heat down to low, then simmer for 10 minutes or until rice is tender.
+Remove pot from heat then fluff with a fork.
+Measure out 1-1/2 cups rice (save extra rice for another use) then set aside.

-- Meanwhile, preheat broiler then add ground beef and sweet Italian sausage to a large skillet over medium-high heat.
+- Meanwhile, preheat broiler.
+Add ground beef and sweet Italian sausage to a large, oven-proof skillet over medium-high heat.
 Season with homemade seasoned salt and pepper then saute until cooked through.
-Drain if necessary then return to the skillet.
+Drain meat if necessary then return to the skillet.
 Turn heat down to medium then add 1-1/2 cups cooked rice, marinara sauce, Italian seasoning blend, and frozen peas, and then stir until ingredients are combined and heated through.
-Spread into an even layer in the bottom of the skillet then sprinkle mozzarella cheese on top and broil until melted.
+Spread into an even layer then sprinkle mozzarella cheese on top and broil until melted.
+Scoop into bowls then serve.

 You only have a half a cup of rice left….just put it in the recipe..most likely it will be thrown out